Sohail-9/Data-Structures-and-Algorithms/README.md

-this repo is for my consistency in learning of Data structures and algorithms
+this repo is created for my consistency in learning of Data structures and algorithms